mounicasirineni/pm-research-toolkit/README.md

 # PM Research Toolkit

 > A personal system for building deep, structured knowledge on products,
-> companies, and markets — powered by Google Deep Research and Claude API.
+> companies, and markets — powered by Gemini Deep Research and Claude API.

 ## What This Is